brevzin/brevzin.github.io/_posts/2018-10-20-concepts-declarations.md

 vector<invoke_result_t<F,T>> fmap(F, vector<T>);
 ```

 This is kind of a mouthful, and isn't really that clear.
 The ultimate problem is that Concepts are just predicates.
-A `concept` takes a bunch of types (or values or templates) and just tells you yes or no (plus some other details for subsumption purposes).
+A <code class="language-cpp">concept</code> takes a bunch of types (or values or templates) and just tells you yes or no (plus some other details for subsumption purposes).
 That's it.
-In our example here, we want to have a function `T -> U`.
-Concepts can give us the `T ->` part.
+In our example here, we want to have a function <code class="language-cpp">T -> U</code>.
+Concepts can give us the <code class="language-cpp">T -></code> part.
 That's just a check.
-But it cannot give us the `-> U` part, that's a more complex query.
+But it cannot give us the <code class="language-cpp">-> U</code> part, that's a more complex query.
 For that we need type traits - in this case `invoke_result`.
 It's pretty unsatisfying that we need two different tools to pick out the two different parts.
 And you just have to a priori know where to find these tools.

 Even more so because `invoke_result` is specified to be SFINAE-friendly, so the use of the concept behaves, in some sense, like a glorified comment.
 I might even write the above as: